Security Enhancements for Your Unoccupied Home

 Sometimes, the most traditional measures can provide the highest level of security.
 Most insurers require a minimum level of security such as:

-Patio doors – In addition to a central locking device, key operated bolts to top and bottom opening sections.
+– Patio doors – Key operated bolts to top and bottom opening sections, in addition to a central locking device.

-If you do not meet this your property would not be covered for any damage arising from burglary, theft or attempted theft.
-If an alarm is installed this would generally override any minimum security requirements but check with your provider first.
+If this is not met, your property would not be covered for any damage arising from burglary, theft or attempted theft.

 3. Physical Presence

-Though unoccupied houses can’t have a physical presence 24/7, appointing someone to visit the property at least once a week vastly improves their security.
+Appointing a trusted person to visit the property at least once a week vastly improves the security of an unoccupied house.
 This allows you to check for any evidence of attempted entries, like marks on the doors or broken windows, and can also work to prevent trespassers.
-After all, frequent visits can prevent anyone scouting your home for a burglary from feeling secure enough to attempt entry.
+After all, frequent visits at different points of the day can prevent anyone scouting your home for a burglary from feeling secure enough to attempt entry.
 For these reasons, having your property checked regularly is a requirement of most unoccupied house insurance policies.

 4. Timers for the lights

-Installing a timer for your lights is an easy way to ensure your property appears occupied.
-These installations are discrete and easily installed over your light sockets, with no wiring required.
+Installing a timer for your lights, or smart lights, is an easy way to ensure your property appears occupied.
+These timers are discrete and easily installed over your light sockets, with no wiring required.
 Once they’re set up, they then turn your lights on at pre-set times in the day, deterring trespassers who wait until your house appears unoccupied.

 5. Alarm System